 It’s been a busy few months and it shows by the lack of content here.
-So I decided to cover a topic I spoke about at WordCamp Milano last week.
+So I decided to cover a topic I spoke about at WordCamp Milano.
 So, here goes: a primer on measuring your business and answering questions with data.

 I need to start with a confession here: I never liked numbers, to begin with.
 I remember how frustrated I would be, age 15, sitting for hours in front of a math problem, and completely unable to grasp the complexity of it.
 Then my brother would come and be like “But what’s the issue, this is sooooo easy!” and tears of anger would start pouring down my face.